amikos-tech/chromadb-data-pipes/README.md

 - ✅ Integration with LangChain 🦜🔗
 - 🚫 Integration with LlamaIndex 🦙
-- ✅ Support more than `all-MiniLM-L6-v2` as embedding functions (head over to [Embedding Processors](https://datapipes.chromadb.dev/processors/embedding/) for more info)
+- ✅ Support more than `all-MiniLM-L6-v2` as embedding functions (head over to [Embedding Processors](./processors/embedding.md) for more info)
 - 🚫 Multimodal support
+- ⚠️ Other Vector Store Import
+    - ✅ Qdrant
+    - 🚫 Pinecone
+    - 🚫 Weaviate
+    - 🚫 Faiss
+    - 🚫 Annoy
+    - 🚫 Milvus
 - ♾️ Much more!

 ## Installation